tomljr2/How-To-Bypass-Android-Biometrics/README.md

 resolution monitor.
 I do not recommend using a monitor with a lower resolution than 1920x1080.

+For the values of defaultRes and defaultRate, simply use the resolution and refresh rate that you normally use.
+This just makes sure that your computer is set back to how it was prior to testing.

 Now you can run:

 ```